Margaretha von Waldeck

-Margaretha von Waldeck (1533 – 15 March 1554) was the daughter of Philip IV, Count of Waldeck-Wildungen (1493–1574) and his first wife, Margaret Cirksena (1500–1537), daughter of Edzard I, Count of East Frisia.
+Margaretha von Waldeck (1533 – 15 March 1554) was a German noblewoman.
+She was the daughter of Philip IV, Count of Waldeck-Wildungen (1493–1574) and his first wife, Margaret Cirksena (1500–1537), daughter of Edzard I, Count of East Frisia.
 One author theorized in the 1990s that her life influenced the fairy tale of Snow White.
+It is said she is buried in Brussels where the Place de la Bourse/Beursplein is now located.

 Life

 According to Bad Wildungen city documents she was famous for her beauty.
-Since 1539 she had a very strict stepmother, Katharina von Hatzfeldt (1510–1546) and perhaps soon after Margaretha was raised at Weilburg at the court of Philip III, Count of Nassau-Weilburg.
+Since 1539 she had a very strict stepmother, Katharina von Hatzfeldt (1487–1546) and perhaps soon after Margaretha was raised at Weilburg at the court of Philip III, Count of Nassau-Weilburg.

-In 1545 she traveled through the Siebengebirge ("seven hills") to live with her mother's brother Johann Cirksena (1506-1572) at Valkenburg Castle, in present-day Limburg, Netherlands.
+In 1545 she traveled through the Siebengebirge ("seven hills") to live with her mother's brother Johann Cirksena (1506–1572) at Valkenburg Castle, in present-day Limburg, Netherlands.
 In 1549, her father sent her on to the Brussels court of Mary of Hungary, governor of the Habsburg Netherlands and sister of Charles V, Holy Roman Emperor.
 Margaretha's presence at the court was partially meant to improve the relationship of her father with the emperor and help the release of Philip I, Landgrave of Hesse, who had been imprisoned in Brussels for his role in the Schmalkaldic War.

 The situation at the court was complicated as several high ranking personalities were striving for Margaretha, including Lamoral, Count of Egmont.
 Charles V's son, Crown Prince Philip, arrived at his aunt's court in 1549.
 Tradition has it that he pursued Margaretha during the few months he was there, though there never could be any official relationship, as she was Lutheran.
 Three surviving letters from Margaretha to her father show that her health declined steadily over the next few years and she died at the age of 21 in March 1554.
-In Waldeck chronicles it was suggested that she had been poisoned.
+In Waldeck chronicles, it was suggested that she had been poisoned.
+She is likely buried in Brussels where the Place de la Bourse/Beursplein is now located.